d2l-ai/d2l-en/chapter_convolutional-neural-networks/channels.md

 from a linear combination of elements *at the same position* in the input image.
-You could think of the $1\times 1$ convolutional layer as constituting a fully-connected layer applied at every single pixel location to transform the $c_i$ corresponding input values into $c_o$ output values.
+You could think of the $1\times 1$ convolutional layer as constituting a fully connected layer applied at every single pixel location to transform the $c_i$ corresponding input values into $c_o$ output values.
 Because this is still a convolutional layer, the weights are tied across pixel location.